salmank255/Road-waymo-dataset/README.md

 ## Evaluation

-Now that you have the dataset and are familiar with its structure, you are ready to train or test [ROAD++ baseline](https://github.com/salmank255/ROAD_plus_plus_Baseline), which contains a dataloader class and evaluation scripts required for all the tasks in ROAD dataset.
+Now that you have the dataset and are familiar with its structure, you are ready to train or test [ROAD-Waymo baseline](https://github.com/salmank255/ROAD_plus_plus_Baseline), which contains a dataloader class and evaluation scripts required for all the tasks in ROAD dataset.

 You can find the **evaluation** functions in [modules/evaluation.py](https://github.com/salmank255/ROAD_plus_plus_Baseline/blob/master/modules/evaluation.py).